andychiare/netcore2-jwt/README.md

 # netcore2-jwt
 This is a .NET Core 2 sample project showing how to use JWTs (_JSON Web Tokens_).

+The *JWT* project defines a Web API whose authentication is based on JWT.

 ## Running the project ##

-In order to run the project, you need Visual Studio 2017.

-The solution contains a _Test_ project with three integration tests validating the application behaviour.
+The solution contains a _Test_ project with four integration tests validating the application behaviour.
+You can run the tests from Visual Studio 2017 or by typing `dotnet test` in a command window.

 If you want to interactively test the application, you can use [Postman](https://www.getpostman.com/) or any other Http client.

-1. Run the project from Visual Studio 2017
+1. Run the project from Visual Studio 2017 or by typing `dotnet run` in a command window
 2. Launch _Postman_ and make a GET request as follows:

 ```